seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 / Sit, sir, I will recount it to you:
 But, see, I am prevented. /

-*Re-enter, from the barge, Lord, with MARINA*
+*Re-enter, from the barge, Lord, with MARINA, and a young Lady*

 **LYSIMACHUS**
 / O, here is